Salaries in Texas.

 Salary data sourced from SEC filings, H-1B Labor Condition Applications (DOL), Bureau of Labor Statistics Occupational Employment and Wage Statistics, and aggregated job postings across 50+ platforms.
 Ranges reflect 25th to 75th percentile for full-time positions.
 Cost-of-living adjustments use Bureau of Economic Analysis Regional Price Parities (2025 index).
 Last updated April 2026.

-Texas has 3 major metro areas tracked in our salary database, with an average cost-of-living index of 1.00x the national average.
-The highest-paying role across the state is Chief AI Officer at $326,000 in Austin.
-The median role pays $260,000.
+Texas has 4 major metro areas tracked in our salary database, with an average cost-of-living index of 0.98x the national average.
+The highest-paying role across the state is Principal AI Research Scientist at $371,000 in Austin.
+The median role pays $321,000.

 Metro areas in Texas